sjqlwy/Klipper-Adaptive-Flow/README.md

     *   **New Limit:** ~32+ mm³/s.

 **Conclusion:**
-To reliably print above **26 mm³/s** with this system, the **60W HeaterCore** is mandatory.
+To reliably print above **26 mm³/s** with a High Flow nozzle, the **60W HeaterCore** is mandatory.
 The 40W core simply lacks the overhead required for dynamic temperature boosting at those flow rates.